My Muse

 I could not have expected.

-This human experience we all share in some way.
-This book continues my own journey towards inner growth and expanded awareness.
-A way of releasing the aches , my story, and embracing a world of magical endless possibility.
+This experience, the mixture of grief, love, and creation, is something we all share in some way.
+The book continues my own journey toward awareness, a way of releasing grief, sharing my story, and embracing a world that is, still, endlessly full of possibility.

-Out of this, my greatest joy is that now Smudge sits with others who take the time to slowly immerse themselves in the healing energy of her pages, as she healed me.
+Publishing it was its own challenge.
+But the greatest joy is seeing Smudge now sitting with others who take the time to slowly immerse themselves in the energy of her pages—just as she healed me.

 - Many years ago